-Fall 2019: W1-19 migrated south with her parents are the beginning of November and within a week arrived in Gibson County, Indiana.
-They remained there for winter.
+Fall 2019: W1-19 migrated south with her parents at the beginning of November and within a week arrived in Gibson County, Indiana.

 Spring 2020: W1-19 was not seen for much of the winter.
-In March she was spotted in Ford County, Illinois.
+In March, she was spotted in Ford County, Illinois.
 By the first of July, she was spotted again in Juneau County, Wisconsin, at Necedah National Wildlife Refuge.
-Since then she has started associating with male W10-18.
-Hopefully they will become a new pair!
+Since then she has started associating with W10-18.
+Hopefully, they will become a new pair!

 Hatch Date: June 2019

-Summer 2019: W14-19 hatched to pair 12-03 and 12-05 at Necedah National Wildlife Refuge in early June.
-In late July, a team made of staff from the International Crane Foundation and Necedah NWR captured the chick, placed bands and a radio transmitter on her leg for tracking, and drew blood as part of a health check.
+Summer 2019: W14-19 hatched to pair 12-03 and 12-05 at Necedah NWR in early June.
+In late July, a team from the International Crane Foundation and Necedah captured the chick, placed bands and a radio transmitter on her leg for tracking, and drew blood as part of a health check.
 She fledged in late August.

 Hatch Date: June 22, 2019

 Fall 2019: After many attempted captures, W19-19 eluded us every time and still roams bandless.
-Family 13-03, 9-05, and W19-19 migrated together and were first seen at their wintering location of Goose Pond at the beginning of November.
-They also made a stop in Winnebago County, Illinois on the way.
+Family 13-03, 9-05 and W19-19 migrated together and were first seen at their wintering location in Goose Pond FWA at the beginning of November.
+They also made a stop in Winnebago County, Illinois, on the way.

-Spring 2020: W19-19’s first spring sighting was in May at Necedah National Wildlife Refuge and seems to be associating with female W3-18 and occasionally male W5-18.
-Hopefully W19-19 will pair up with W3-18 and we will try again this year to capture it!
+Spring 2020: W19-19’s first spring sighting was in May at Necedah NWR and seems to be associating with female W3-18 and occasionally male W5-18.
+Hopefully, W19-19 will pair up with W3-18 and we will try again this year to capture them!